 Is there mobile coverage on F-roads?

 Coverage is hit-or-miss.
-Around some Highlands routes you might get a decent signal, but many stretches are complete dead zones.
+Around some Highland routes, you might get a decent signal, but many stretches are complete dead zones.
 That’s why it’s smart to download offline maps, let someone know your route in advance, and carry a GPS or satellite device if you’re going remote.

 Ready to Conquer Iceland’s F-Roads?

-F-roads in Iceland are not for the fainthearted, but with the right car and cover, they become the adventure of a lifetime.
+F-roads in Iceland are not for the faint-hearted, but with the right car rental in Iceland and insurance coverage, they become the adventure of a lifetime.
 Our 4×4 fleet is built for this terrain, and our insurance packages give you the armor you need to face gravel, rivers, and the unpredictable Highlands.